 International School Award 2020

-Click on any of the links below to find out details about some of our International Projects running this year.
+Click on any of the links below to find out details of some of our International Projects this year.

 Diwali in School

 Thankyou to Vatsin who led a whole school assembly about Diwali this year.
 As well as telling us all about the history of the festival, Vatsin also shared some of his own experiences of being a Hindu and explaining why this time of year is so special to so many people.

 Children enjoying India Day during their home learning in February 2021